-Ever-changing lockdown restrictions have forced chefs and restaurants to be creative and create different ways for you to enjoy their food outside outside of a dine-in service, meaning we’ve now got tons of takeaway options and an ever-expanding selection of DIY meal kits.
+Changing lockdown restrictions during the pandemic forced chefs and restaurants to be creative and come up with different ways for you to enjoy their food outside of a dine-in service, meaning we’ve now got tons of takeaway options and an ever-expanding selection of DIY meal kits.
 Here are some of our fave new ones to get on order pronto.

 We love a good Sticks’n’Sushi platter laden will rolls and yakitori and we also love the fact that they come just a beautifully presented in a delivery box as they do in the restaurants, but now you can take the at-home or picnic experience up a notch thanks to their brand new canned cocktails.
 They’ve been made exclusively for Sticks’n’Sushi and include Purple Rain (Roku gin infused with butterfly pea flower, violet liqueur & yuzu tonic) and the Yuzu Seltzer (Haku vodka, passion fruit liqueur & rosemary cordial), so you can stay suitably refreshed whilst eating your spicy ebi maki and chicken meatball teriykai sticks wherever you are.